datapartnership/myanmar_economic_monitor/docs/foundational_datasets_and_data_products.md

 **Indicators** can be derived from a combination of **Foundational Datasets** and **Data Products**.
 By combining Foundational Datasets and Data Products, teams can, on-demand, develop a large array of indicators to meet their project needs.
 Indicators can presented side-by-side in an Excel workbook -- a format that is generally accessible to the widest audiences.
 Because all indicators are based on the same underlying data, they are comparable with each other, across geographies and across time.

-For this project, sample indicators have been derived and aggregated at the governorate level and by year, to show changing trends in each governorate over time.
-Here is a link to the **Indicators Excel workbook** (accessible to team members via SharePoint): [Excel workbook](https://worldbankgroup.sharepoint.com/:x:/t/DevelopmentDataPartnershipCommunity-WBGroup/EXZkY4Z6vMVMjRVcIBCHqlkBVI4z1b9rP1fyyLQ6aluvWA?e=pFazxV), and following is a summary of sample indicators.
+For this project, sample indicators have been derived and aggregated at the XX level and by year, to show changing trends in each XX over time.
+Here is a link to the **Indicators Excel workbook** (accessible to team members via SharePoint): <Link>, and following is a summary of sample indicators.

 ```{table}
 :name: indicators